SOCY - Sociology

 Prerequisite: SOCY202; or students who have taken courses with similar content may contact the department.

-SOCY465 War and Society, from the American Revolution to the Present (3 Credits)
+SOCY465 The Sociology of War: State and Society since the American Revolution (3 Credits)

 SOCY467 Sociology of Education (3 Credits)